Anthonykamau99/DataSprint-Porject/README.md

 Methodology

-This project followed the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework — the industry standard used by 43% of data science practitioners.
+This project followed the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework, the industry standard used by 43% of data science practitioners.

 Business Understanding → Data Understanding → Data Preparation → Modelling → Evaluation

-Step 1 — Business Understanding
+Step 1 - Business Understanding

 Read the problem statement carefully before touching any data.
 Understood that:

 This is a multiclass classification problem (not binary, not regression) The primary metric is Weighted F1-Score — NOT accuracy